Canterbury railway station, Sydney

-Canterbury railway station is a heritage-listed railway station located on the Bankstown line at Canterbury in the City of Canterbury-Bankstown local government area of New South Wales, Australia.
-The station is served by Sydney Trains T3 Bankstown line services.
+Canterbury railway station is a heritage-listed railway station located on the Bankstown line at Canterbury, New South Wales, Australia.
 The station was designed by New South Wales Government Railways and built from 1895 to 1915 by J. J. Scouller.
 It is also known as Canterbury Railway Station group.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Bankstown line

-Canterbury is located on the Sydenham to Bankstown Railway which was opened as far as Belmore on 1 February 1895 the same date on which the station was opened.
+Canterbury is located on the Bankstown railway line which was opened as far as Belmore on 1 February 1895 the same date on which the station was opened.
 The line had its origins in Railway Commissioner Goodchap's 1882 recommendation that an additional line was needed between Newtown and Liverpool to relieve traffic on the Southern Line and to encourage agriculture and suburban settlement.
 Lobbying by local interest groups and land speculators achieved Parliamentary approval by 1890 and construction commenced in 1892.
 The most important stations on the line, Belmore, Canterbury and Marrickville, were built with impressive near-identical brick buildings, the other intermediate stations (Campsie, Dulwich Hill and Hurlstone Park) receiving more modest timber buildings (later replaced), possibly reflecting economies of the depression of the 1890s.
 The depression suppressed the profitability of the line and the extension to Liverpool did not proceed.
-However, suburban development followed in the early twentieth century, particularly during the interwar period when many War Service homes were built west of Canterbury.
+However, suburban development followed in the early twentieth century, particularly during the interwar period when many war service homes were built west of Canterbury.
 The line was extended to Bankstown in 1909 (and then to Regents Park in 1928, making it part of a loop line through Lidcombe), its justification by then being the servicing of suburban development.

 Canterbury Station was expanded in 1915 in conjunction with construction of the Metropolitan Goods line.
 To the north of the station, lie two tracks that are part of the Goods Line.
 The westbound line has a platform face that has been fenced off.
 A platform on the eastbound line was demolished in 1995.
 These were previously used for raceday specials when Canterbury Park Racecourse was operating.
 Several sidings were located just beyond the station for stabling raceday trains.